dexie/dexie-website/docs/Tutorial/Svelte.md

 ### Using Sveltekit?

-Sveltekit will try to run your queries on the server unless you prohibit it from doing so:
+Sveltekit will try to run your queries on the server which is not where your offline data resides.
+You will need to add a `browser` condition within the liveQuery() callback:

 ```svelte
 <!-- FriendList.svelte -->